In July 1998, solar designer published a Linux kernel

 OpenBSD’s claim of being the “first widely used operating system to provide ASLR by default” is a bit dubious, as it’s unclear whether they had/have more users than Gentoo Hardened or Adamantix.
 It’s also interesting to note that OpenBSD doesn’t actually have ASLR, but ASR, as highlighted by Shawn Webb.
 The difference it that the different sections are mapped at a random address, but with a constant delta between them, making it prone to, amongst others, things like offset2lib.
 But ASR is still way better than the per-boot ASLR from OSX and iOS, Windows and Android.

 As a side note, OpenBSD’s kernel stack, like Linux’ one, isn’t randomized.

 OpenBSD randomizing everything is neat, and forces attackers to find/create better leaks.
-But nowadays, all the modern operating systems have those kind of mitigations, are are now focusing on killing bugs exploitable when an attacker has some reading capabilities.
+But nowadays, all the modern operating systems have those kind of mitigations, and are now focusing on killing bugs exploitable when an attacker has some reading capabilities.